 Fishing and shellfish gathering are two of the most popular activities in the Harbour.
 There are rules to protect these resources for all to enjoy.
 Ohiwa Harbour is in the Auckland and Kermadec Islands' fishing region.
-View up-to-date regulations that include daily takes and size limits for finfish species, shellfish and rock lobsters here.
+Download up-to-date regulations or get the NZ Fishing Rules app.

 Set netting is often used in the Harbour and also along the Ohope and Ohiwa shorelines.
 If poorly done, set netting can result in fish wastage, by-catch of unwanted fish species, capture of seabirds and lost or abandoned nets.
-To find out how to 'do it right', check out the Set net Code of Practice on the Ministry of Primary Industries' website.
+To find out how to 'do it right', check out the Set net Code of Practice on the Ministry for Primary Industries' website or watch this video.

 Whitebaiting is also very popular, particularly in the lower reaches of the Nukuhou River.
-Whitebait season is open between 15 August and 30 November and it's important to know the rules about whitebait fishing gear to help protect our freshwater fish species, which are in decline in many cases.
+Whitebait season is open between 15 August and 30 November.
+It’s important to know the rules about whitebait fishing gear to help protect our freshwater fish species, many of which are under threat.

 Ohiwa Harbour is a very popular recreational waterway.
-Various activities, such as swimming, boating, diving, wind and kite surfing, and water skiing, are segregated to allow enjoyment by all.
-There are areas within the Harbour where recreational activities are restricted for to protect native wildlife and oyster farming.
+Activities such as swimming, boating, diving, wind and kite surfing, and water skiing are segregated to allow enjoyment by all.
+There are areas within the Harbour where recreational activities are restricted to protect native wildlife and oyster farming.

 A 'must have' resource for recreational harbour users is the Whakatane and Ohiwa Harbours Recreational Guide (2.3 MB, pdf).

-Swimming in the Harbour is an ever-popular pastime for the whole family.
+Swimming in the Harbour is an ever-popular pastime.
 A popular swimming area at Ohope stretches east for several hundred metres from the Port Ohope boat ramp (opposite the Ohope Golf Course).
 This swimming area is shared with personal watercraft and fishers, and is safest for young children at high tide when there is little or no current running.

-There are three boat ramps, two at Ohiwa and one on the eastern side on Ohiwa Loop Rd.
+There are three boat ramps, two at Ohiwa and one on the eastern side on Ohiwa Loop Road.

 If you are planning to go sightseeing around the Ohiwa Harbour you are in for a treat!
 There is a huge selection of things to see and do and many places to visit and stay.
 Here are a few examples …